C2DH/ranketwo/_assignments/boder/03-early-accounts-holocaust.en.md

 <!-- briefing-student -->
 ### Instruction
 <!-- section-contents -->
--	Open the box Early accounts on the Holocaust and read the various sections (https://allthingsmoving.com/DB_interactiv).
+-	Open the box ["Early accounts on the Holocaust"](https://allthingsmoving.com/DB_interactiv) and read the various sections .

 <!-- section -->
 ### 3.a Source criticism